grdw/grdw/_posts/2021-11-11-project-euler-39-integer-right-triangles.md

 }
 ```

-Just to prove the original problem statement for 120, I wrote this:
+Just to prove the original problem statement for a perimeter of 120, I wrote the following:

 ```rust
 fn problem_39() -> u64 {